MagdalenaZh/PixiPL/README.md

 6.Launch the Application:
 Once the project is successfully built and run, the JavaFX application window should open, displaying your application's interface.
-Example (Command Line if using JDK and JavaFX SDK):
-If you're using command line tools to compile and run your JavaFX project:
-Navigate to the directory containing your JavaFX project's source files using the command prompt or terminal.
-Compile your project using the javac command for your main Java file (replace Main.java with your actual main class file): javac --module-path /path/to/javafx-sdk/lib --add-modules javafx.controls,javafx.fxml Main.java Run your project using the java command (replace Main with your main class name): java --module-path /path/to/javafx-sdk/lib --add-modules javafx.controls,javafx.fxml Main